 Dangers of Silica Exposure to Construction Workers

-At construction sites, the air is usually full of dust, as workers pulverize rocks or concrete with high power tools.
-Although it may not seem like it, the dust can actually be harmful, even deadly.
+At construction sites, the air is usually full of dust, as workers pulverize rocks or concrete.
+Although it may not seem like it, this dust can actually be harmful, even deadly.
 Studies have shown that construction workers are at risk of developing silicosis and other lung diseases if they are exposed to high levels of concrete and rock dust over a significant period of time.

 What Is Silicosis?